-Education fads come and go; but BCP focuses on identifying and implementing proven strategies.
-We have stayed true to our principles and held onto the programs that work.
-Over the past two decades, we have identified or created a variety of effective educational programs—put them into practice and refined them.
+Education fads come and go, but BCP focuses on identifying and implementing proven strategies.
+We have stayed true to our principles throughout the past two decades, where we have identified or created a variety of effective educational programs, put them into practice, and refined them as needed.

 CORE KNOWLEDGE CURRICULUM

-BCP piloted the Core Knowledge Language Arts curriculum in 2014 in order to build student background knowledge and vocabulary.
-The curriculum includes authentic fiction and nonfiction texts that teachers read aloud.
-These texts are grouped in knowledge domains that create interactive opportunities to question, discuss and share ideas centered on text.
-This curriculum ensures students are well prepared when they transition from learning to read to reading to learn.
+BCP piloted the Core Knowledge Language Arts curriculum in 2014, which ensures students are well prepared when they transition from learning to read to reading to learn.
+The curriculum includes fiction and nonfiction texts that teachers read aloud.
+These texts are grouped in knowledge domains that create interactive opportunities to question, discuss, and share ideas centered on text.

 Northwest Evaluation Association (NWEA)’s Measures of Academic Progress (MAP) assessments are state-aligned computerized adaptive tests that accurately reflect the instructional level of each student and measure growth over time.
 BCP began using MAP to measure student growth at each BCP schools in 2007.
 MAP assessments are administered at least twice a year to measure and analyze student growth.
 For more information visit Northwest Evaluation Association.